 Sarcopenic obesity is another related condition characterized by reduced lean muscle mass with excess adiposity (Donini et al., 2022).
-Sarcopenic obesity is most common in older individuals because both risk and prevalence increase with age.
-Obesity has been linked with increased infiltration of fat into muscle, which can impact muscle function and contractility, lower physical function, and increased mortality risk (Cruz-Jentoft et al., 2018; Donini et al., 2022).
+Sarcopenic obesity is most common in older individuals as both risk and prevalence increase with adults 65 years and older (Batsis et al., 2014).
+Obesity has been linked with increased infiltration of fat into muscle, which can impair muscle function and contractility, lower physical function, and increase mortality risk (Cruz-Jentoft et al., 2018; Donini et al., 2022).
 Sarcopenic obesity may not be as prevalent as frailty.
 Further investigation is needed to fully define and understand the connection between obesity and sarcopenia (Donini et al., 2022).
+Researchers often use the individual definitions of sarcopenia and obesity (e.g., Obesity: $BMI \ge 30.0 \text{ kg/m2}$) to define sarcopenic obesity (Wei et al., 2023).
+To date, researchers support sarcopenic obesity being identified as two distinct phenotypical traits versus acting as a single definition of the condition (Donini et al., 2022).
+It is important for the fitness professional not to rely on generalized weight assessments, such as BMI, for screening in older populations because the loss of skeletal muscle may be offset by the gain of body fat.